Albín Brunovský: Biography

+Albín Brunovský was repeatedly awarded at the Bratislava Illustration Biennial.
+In 1967, he was a co-founder of the international exhibition of original illustrations for children's books, the Bratislava Illustration Biennial, within which he founded and led the UNESCO - BIB workshop for illustrators from developing countries.
+A. Brunovský represents the imaginative position of illustration.
+His work is characterized by a sense of detail and miniature drawing, which results in ornamentalization, often creating a decorative image.

 Over the course of his career, Brunovsky experimented with various graphic techniques and was highly influenced in his subject matter by poetry and literature, as well, of course, as by other artists.
 While at school he used the techniques of woodcuts and linocuts.
 Soon after, however, he began experimenting with "scraper" and chalk lithography.
 Etching were the characteristic mode of his graphic art work during the mid-1960s.
 He was, however, a painter too.
 Many of his illustrations were done in watercolor and he eventually began to paint major works.

 As his mastery of various techniques evolved over time, so too did his vision as an artist.
 When he was young, Brunovsky exhibited surrealistic tendencies—defined as a tendency to individualism and absurdity and the unchecked play of the subconscious.
 Later his work became more evaluative and critical of Man in relation to himself and society.